TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 9/Revelation 9.15.md

 ---

-And the four angels were loosed, that had been prepared for the hour and day and month and year, that they should kill the third part of men.
+The four angels were freed who had been prepared for that hour and day and month and year, so that they might kill one third of mankind.